faffa81/FeX-V2-Client/README.md

 # Why should I choose FeX?
 FeX(Face Executing Xvariable) has a ton of modifiable stuff, you have advanced visual mode where you can change the color modes for the weapons, tees, hooks, cursors.
-FeX also has an advanced 1v1 feature where you use the chat command !1v1 <<font color="blue">sPlayername</font>> to 1v1 someone
+FeX also has an advanced 1v1 feature where you use the chat command !1v1 <<font color="blue">sPlayername</font>> to 1v1 someone.
+It also has the same warlist system from Tater but with an advanced war joining system similar but better than cactus client.